cjratcliff/ml-compiled/docs/loss_functions.rst

 """"""""""""""""
 Triplet loss
 """"""""""""""""
-Used for training embeddings with triplet networks.
+Used for training embeddings with `triplet networks <http://ml-compiled.readthedocs.io/en/latest/embeddings.html#triplet-network>`_.
 A triplet is composed of an anchor (:math:`a`), a positive example (:math:`p`) and a negative example (:math:`n`).
 The positive examples are similar to the anchor and the negative examples are dissimilar.

 .. math::